bbauska/W3Cx-3of5/README.md

 navigator.geolocation.getCurrentPosition(onSuccess, onError,
                                      {enableHighAccuracy:true});
 // maximumAge = 10 mins, the position can be cached for 10 mins,
-// useful when in tunnels\...When the device tries to get
+// useful when in tunnels...When the device tries to get
 // a position, if it does not succeed, then go on error
 // immediately
 navigator.geolocation.getCurrentPosition(onSuccess, onError,